apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 https://pypi.org/search/?q=apache-airflow-providers

-The documentation and changelogs are available in the PyPI packages:
+The documentation is available at http://airflow.apache.org/docs/ and linked from the PyPI packages:

 <PASTE TWINE UPLOAD LINKS HERE.
 SORT THEM BEFORE!>